Is OEB right for you? This page is meant to help you decide and guide you through the application process.

 You must submit your application materials to the Graduate School by December 1 for admission the following September; OEB does not consider applications for spring admission.
 (It’s a busy time of year, so help the people who are writing your recommendation letters remember this deadline.
 The Application Status tool will help you keep track.)
 Most admission decisions are completed by March.

-The deadline for the OEB 5th Year MS is December 1.
+The deadline for the OEB 5th year MS program is December 1.